Welsh Language Policy

 We commit to ensuring that we will have Welsh-speaking staff available to support our Welsh language event programme.

-Welsh-speaking staff will wear Iaith Gwaith badges when available.
+Welsh-speaking staff will wear Iaith Gwaith badges where available.

 An initial response will be made bilingually.
 If the member of staff on duty does not speak Welsh we will give the customer the option of being referred to a Welsh speaker where possible but recognize on many occasions this might not be possible.